kjrm/Geosocial_Platforms_as_Media_of_Urban_Policy_Mobility-WORKING_PAPER/study_1/README.md

 # code and data

 This repository contains a python notebook (`study1-1.pynb`), as well as the data (`tripadvisor_jfkplaza.csv`), necessary to complete this study.

+The data (`tripadvisor_jfkplaza.csv`) was manually collected from the TripAdvisor website.